LucasDelfino92/morrowindsharp/modlist.md

 - [**New Game Confirmation**](https://www.nexusmods.com/morrowind/mods/47693?) by hardek: adds a confirmation popup when you click on New Game in the main menu.
 - [**Poodle's Piddly Pointer**](https://www.nexusmods.com/morrowind/mods/46121?) by PoodleSandwich: modifies the crosshair to be less intrusive.
   - Refer to the pictures before installing the file of your choice.
+- [**Quick Equip**](https://www.nexusmods.com/morrowind/mods/48341) by Merlord: holding down a hotkey (default left Shift) while clicking an item in your inventory will equip that item instead of picking it up.
 - [**Shrine Tooltips**](https://www.nexusmods.com/morrowind/mods/48275) by Virnetch: adds tooltips with the effect's name to shrines when hovering over the different options.
 - [**Tooltips Complete**](https://www.nexusmods.com/morrowind/mods/46842) by Anumaril21: provides helpful and lore-friendly flavour texts for nearly every item in Morrowind, Tribunal, Bloodmoon, the Official Plugins, and an expanding collection of mods.
-- [**Unstretched Splash Screens**](https://www.nexusmods.com/morrowind/mods/45800) by Half11: adds black bars on both sides of the splash screens and the main menu so that they will no longer be stretched when playing in widescreen resolutions.
-Also includes the six missing Bethesda splash screens.
 - [**User Interface Expansion**](https://github.com/NullCascade/morrowind-mods/) by NullCascade: development release of UI Expansion that expands on this mod’s features.
   - To download the file from GitHub you need to click on the **Clone or download** button on the upper right and click **Download Zip**.
   - MO2 will tell you there's no game data on top level.
     - Expand the **morrowind-mods-master** folder.
     - Right click **User Interface Expansion** and click **Set data directory**.
     - Rename the mod to **UI Expansion**.
 Click **OK**.
+- [**Title Screen and Logo Video Intro Reworked**](https://www.nexusmods.com/morrowind/mods/43657) by Phobos: HD recreation of the Title and Logo Intro, in widescreen.
+  - Install both main files.
+- [**Widescreen Splash Replacer**](https://www.nexusmods.com/morrowind/mods/47163) by NZdawghaus: replaces the default splash screens with better quality widescreen versions (16:9), and adds three missing Bethesda splash screens.
+- [**Widescreen Splash Additions**](https://www.nexusmods.com/morrowind/mods/48001) by Tixen: adds the three missing Bethesda splash screens not covered by NZdawghaus' mod in widescreen resolution.
+  - MO2 will tell you there's no game data on top level.
+    - Right click on **data**, and click **Create directory...**.
+Name this new folder **splash** and click **OK**.
+    - Drag the three .tag files into the **splash** folder and click **OK**.

+> An alternative to the above mods which modify the title screen and the splash screen is Half11's [**Unstretched Splash Screens**](https://www.nexusmods.com/morrowind/mods/45800).
+This mod adds black bars on both sides of the splash screens and the main menu so that they will no longer be stretched when playing in widescreen resolutions.
+It also includes the six missing Bethesda splash screens.

 ## CONTENT RESTORATION